 Unlike some things in life, the rule of thumb “opposites attract” isn’t always true for food and wine pairings.
 Sometimes, the best pairing is the one where the food and wine have similar taste profiles.
 Ever heard of pairing of Sauvignon Blanc and goat cheese?
 This classic pairing is beloved by many for a very good reason, even though they have similar flavor characteristics.
 The high acidity in the wine compliments the salty acidic taste that the cheese leaves in your mouth.
 Pairing like with like, also known as mirroring, is a simple trick winos use to pick a wine for an entrée.
 Essentially, the flavors in the wine should reflect the flavors in the food.
 If you pick a wine that has similar flavor characteristics as your meal, the main flavors will complement each other.

 Broaden your palate by matching other wines and foods that have similar tastes.
 Next time you cook that pork roast with blueberry sauce, try pairing it with a Merlot that also has dark berry tastes.
-The combination of the similar flavors will feel crisp and fresh.
+Combining the similar flavors will highlight them in new ways.
 Trust me, you’ll be much happier with these combinations than my college-self was with the dynamic Goldfish and Moscato duo.

 While similar tastes go well together, sometimes the age-old saying “opposites attract” works even better.
 Take your favorite spicy Chinese dish for example.
 The next time you order your takeout, think about chilling a bottle of your favorite sweet Riesling in the fridge first.
-The sweet wine will counteract the spiciness of your dish, cooling your mouth from the heat of the food.
+The sweet, fruity flavors will enhance the aromatic spices in the dish, rather than just the heat of the chilis.
 This sweet and spicy combo goes for more than just Chinese and Riesling, too.
 Spicy tacos go great with sweet wine.
 It might sound a bit weird to combine tacos with anything other than margs (tell me about it, I feel like I’m cheating on margs every time I pick wine instead) but the wine will feel way more refreshing than your strawberry margarita ever did.

 What Grows Together Goes Together